 Fred owns a company that helps people find jobs.
-He is the author of a best-selling book titled, Ready Aim Hired.
-He is a contributing author to a new book, Business Model You.
-He is working on two new books to be published in the fall of 2012.
+He is the author of a three best-selling books and a contributing author to, Business Model You.
 When he’s not helping people find jobs, lecturing and conducting workshops on job search, he loves to play his banjo and tell personal and family stories that are, in turn, outrageously funny, poignant and gritty.
 His banjo style was learned from his father and his songs come from nearly 300 years of family tradition in America.

-Bill and Fred have just released their first CD ” Black Bear On The Mountain” which is ditributed by Sidestreet Distributing and is now available for purchase from Elderly Instruments.
-Their CD is a collection of tunes that they like and their audiences have enjoyed for years.
+Bill and Fred’s CD, ” Black Bear On The Mountain” is ditributed by Sidestreet Distributing and is available for purchase from Elderly Instruments.
+The CD is a collection of tunes that they like and their audiences have enjoyed for years.
 They hope you like the tunes.

-Why did it take so long to get a CD done?
-Well, first of all, they were busy appearing on the CD recordings of many other musicians and second, they were just content to play live concerts and muti-media venues, over the years.
-Second, their decision to accept an invitation to conduct old-time banjo workshops and to perform at the 27th Illawara Folk Festival in Bulli, NSW, Australia in January of 2012, inspired them to take the plunge and produce a CD which the festival organizers said would be helpful.
-They all but sold out.
+Fred and Bill were honored to be asked to conduct old-time banjo workshops and to perform at the 27th Illawara Folk Festival in Bulli, NSW, Australia.
+At the festival, the CD sold out.
 While at the festival, Bill and Fred conducted two old-timey banjo workshops and performed on stage three times.
 According to several Illawara Board members and others who had attended the festival for a number of years, Fred and Bill were the only act to be allowed to respond to a call from the audience for an encore.
 They were humbled and the audience were treated to Fred’s version of a Doc Watson classic, My Home Is Across The Blue Ridge Mountains.